COLEMAN v. TENNESSEE

 Forms for pleas in bar in such cases are also given by Mr. Archbold in his standard work upon Pleading in Criminal Cases.
 Like the forms previously noticed, he also directs that the substance of the proceedings in the former suit be fully set forth, and that the pleader proceed to add, “as by the record of the said conviction more fully and at large appears, which said judgment and conviction still remain in full force and effect, and not in the least reversed or made void.”
 Archb.
 Plead. in Cr.
 Cas.
 (18th ed.)
 141.

-Averments of a like character are required by the form of such a plea given by Mr. Wharton in his work entitled "Precedents of Indictments."
-He gives the substance of the proceedings in the suit which led to the former conviction, and adds, "as by the record thereof more fully and at large appears, which said judgment still remains in full force and effect, and not in the least reversed or made void."
+Averments of a like character are required by the form of such a plea given by Mr. Wharton in his work entitled “Precedents of Indictments.”
+He gives the substance of the proceedings in the suit which led to the former conviction, and adds, “as by the record thereof more fully and at large appears, which said judgment and conviction still remain in full force and effect, and not in the least reversed or made void.”
 2 Whart.
 Prec.
 Indict. & Pleas (3d ed.), sect.
 1154.

-Treatises of a standard character everywhere contain such a requirement, of which the very latest is that by Mr. F.F.
-Heard, whose extensive and accurate learning upon the subject of pleading in criminal cases entitles his opinion to great weight.
+Treatises of a standard character everywhere contain such a requirement, of which the very latest is that by Mr. F. F. Heard, whose extensive and accurate learning upon the subject of pleading in criminal cases entitles his opinion to great weight.
 His directions to the pleader are as follows: Set forth the former judgment and conviction verbatim, and proceed to aver, as by the record thereof in the said court more fully and at large appears, which said judgment and conviction still remain in full force and effect, and not in the least reversed or made void.
 Mass.
 Cr.
 Law, 837.

 Confirmed as that writer is by Starkie and Archbold, and by Lord Ellenborough in King v.
 Wildey (1 Mau. & Sel.
-188), his view ought to be regarded as conclusive; and the same author-states that the defence of a former conviction or a former acquittal must be pleaded, and that it is not admissible under the general issue, which is decisive of the whole case. p.
+188), his view ought to be regarded as conclusive; and the same author states that the defence of a former conviction or a former acquittal must be pleaded, and that it is not admissible under the general issue, which is decisive of the whole case. p.
 172.

 Matters of a special character suggested in defence of a criminal prosecution which are not well pleaded, if duly demurred to, are to be treated as if they had no existence; and if that be so, and it be well settled law that the defence of autrefois convict is not admissible in evidence under the general issue, then it follows that the whole foundation of the judgment of the court in this case is swept away.
-Since the time of Lord Coke, it has been settled law that such a plea is bad, unless it contains the averment that the prior judgment is in full force and unreversed, and the transcript shows that the prosecutor demurred to the plea on account of that defect, and that the State court sustained the demurrer and adjudged *529 the plea bad.
-Nor can any authority be found to support the proposition that such a defence is admissible under the general issue, and if not, then it follows to a demonstration that the judgment of the State court is correct.
+Since the time of Lord Coke, it has been settled law that such a plea is bad, unless it contains the averment that the prior judgment is in full force and unreversed, and the transcript shows that the prosecutor demurred to the plea on account of that defect, and that the State court sustained the demurrer and adjudged

 Convictions and judgments may be reversed in criminal as well as in civil cases; and it is settled law that a second trial, where the former conviction or judgment is reversed, is not a violation of the constitutional provision which declares that no person shall be subject to be twice put in jeopardy for the same offence.
 The People v.
 Rulloff, 5 Park.
-(N.Y.)
-Cr.
+(N. Y.) Cr.
 82; 1 Colby, Cr.
 Law, 280; Cobia v.
 The State, 16 Ala.
 781; 2 Story, Const.
 (3d ed.)
 1787.

 Exceptions of the kind and many others existing to the rule that a former conviction for the same offence is a bar to a pending indictment, show the necessity that the plea should set forth the substance of the proceedings in the former suit, and contain sufficient averments to show that the judgment is unreversed and in full force and effect.
 Where the judgment in the former suit was in another jurisdiction, the form given for the plea of autrefois convict, as given in all the standard writers on the subject, contains the formal averment that the judgment is unreversed and in full force.